cjazz/cjazz.github.io/_posts/2019-10-28-swiftui-state-binding.md

   - SwiftUI
 ---

-With my prior post on Property Observers, I thought it apropos to demonstrate the same functionality with SwiftUI
+<span style="font-size:12pt">With my prior post on Property Observers, I thought it apropos to demonstrate the same functionality with SwiftUI</span>

-Example - A login view controller where the login button is disabled until username and password are both entered.
+<span style="font-size:12pt">Example - A login view controller where the login button is disabled until
+username and password are both entered.</span>

 Example: